fhnaumann/NewChallenges/docs/goals/blockBreakGoal.md

 ## Configuration

 [!badge Individual Dropdown Selection]
-:   Select blocks and their necessary amoutns individually wit the dropdown option.
+:   Select blocks and their necessary amounts individually wit the dropdown option.

 [!badge Break all blocks]
 :   Every obtainable (mineable) block has to be broken once.

 [!badge Fixed random order]
 :   If selected, every block has to be broken in a specific order that is determined when the settings file is generated.
-Otherwise the blocks can be broken in any order.
+Otherwise, the blocks can be broken in any order.

 ## Example Configuration